Tupac Shakur Murder: Police took items from home of witness to shooting, warrant shows - Local News 8

 By Cheri Mossburg and Scott Glover, CNN

-(CNN) — Property records show the target of a search warrant tied to the investigation into Tupac Shakur’s death belongs to the wife of a self-proclaimed witness to the rapper’s shooting.
+(CNN) — Property records show that a house searched in connection with the investigation into Tupac Shakur’s killing belongs to the wife of a self-proclaimed witness to the rapper’s shooting.

 The search warrant, obtained by CNN, names Duane Keith Davis and shows police were looking for “items that tend to show evidence of motive and/or the identity of the perpetrator such as photographs or undeveloped film, insurance policies and letters, address and telephone records, diaries, and other documents…”